-• It can be shown that, provided that η and λ take intermediate values, the effect of competition on aggregate innovation, has an inverted U-shape.
+• It can be shown that the effect of competition on aggregate innovation generally has an inverted U-shape.

 Empirical Evidence

 - Aghion et al. provide evidence from UK firms consistent with such an inverted U-shaped relationship. - They use measured price-cost ratios (the Lerner index) as a proxy for competition (in particular, operating profit minus financial costs divided by sales).